avi-lab/AviSahuAI/careers/index.md

 - Attending relevant workshops to develop computational biology, bioinformatics, and computational immunology skills.

 ### Requirements:
 -  PhD in computer science, engineering, physics, data sciences, life sciences, biology, immunology or a related field.
 -  Experience in data analysis with computational data tools (R, Python).
+Applicant **without computational training will NOT be entertained**.
 -  Excellent verbal and written communication skills. - Ability to work independently and as part of a team.

-To apply, please send your CV and a brief research interest to Avi Sahu at [asahu@salud.unm.edu](asahu@salud.unm.edu).
-Join us in our mission to fight cancer through AI.
+To apply, please send your CV, a brief research interest in our lab to Avi Sahu at [asahu@salud.unm.edu](asahu@salud.unm.edu).
+Please provide a brief paragraph in your email describing your computational training and experience.
 The position comes with an attractive salary package commensurate with computation postdocs and experience.

 # Exciting Opportunity to Make a Difference in Cancer Research (Data Analyst)